CEO Performance Management Process

 Contents of an agreement

-A performance agreement includes the criteria to be met by the CEO during the term of the agreement and how they are to be assessed.
+A performance agreement sets out the outcomes and standards a CEO must meet during the term of the agreement and how their performance is assessed.
+Each agreement includes the following:

 Key information for Public Sector Leadership Council CEOs